chaps-io/gush/README.md

 We just told Gush to execute `SaveJob` right after `DownloadJob` finishes **successfully**.

-But what if your job must depend on more than one ancestor?
-Easy, just provide an array to the `after` attribute:
+But what if your job must have multiple dependencies?
+That's easy, just provide an array to the `after` attribute:

 ```ruby
 class SimpleWorkflow < Gush::Workflow